Skip to content

 3. Do this for 3–5 rounds.

 That’s it.
-Doubling the exhale is the minimum effective dose.
-Even one round shifts the balance toward the calming branch of your nervous system.
+Doubling the exhale is a tiny intervention with a clear structure.
+Even one round can help shift attention toward a calmer rhythm.
 Use this as your last-resort technique when you have almost no time.

 → Full guide: Extended Exhale Breathing